lopside9/100DaysofCode/README.md

 # 100DaysofCode

-100 Days of Code - Udemy
+This repository is intended to be a collection of the exercises from the 100 Days of Code course on Udemy.